patrickpissurno/folder2ram/README.md

 READYNESS: stable

+**Note: this fork adds a few extra things I needed.
+For the original version, [see here](https://github.com/bobafetthotmail/folder2ram/)**

 ### FEATURES:

 -can move a folder (and its contents) to a tmpfs mount in ram, then move it back to permanent storage at shutdown